jsdotlua/react-lua/docs/deviations.md

 Equivalently, `React.PureComponent:extend` is used to define PureComponents.

 ### Constructors

-Since Luau currently lacks a `class` feature, there are also no inheritable constructors; instead, Roact provides a lifecycle method called `init` that takes the place of the constructor, running immediately after an instance of that class is created.
+Since Luau currently lacks a `class` feature, there are also no inheritable constructors; instead, React Lua provides a lifecycle method called `init` that takes the place of the constructor, running immediately after an instance of that class is created.

 For all intents and purposes, this should behave exactly like a constructor for a class component in React JS, except that there is no `super` logic needed.

 ### Calling `setState` in Constructors

 In React JS, `setState` is not allowed inside component constructors.
 Instead, React documentation suggests that `this.state` should be assigned to directly, but _never anywhere else_.

 Legacy Roact opts to allow `setState` inside of the `init` method (equivalent to a constructor), because it allows documentation to consistently warn against assigning directly to `self.state`.
 However, for backwards compatibility, it still supports direct assignments to `self.state` in `init`.

 #### Recommended Use

-As with legacy Roact, Roact 17 allows both direct assignment and use of `setState`.
+As with legacy Roact, React Lua allows both direct assignment and use of `setState`.
 This allows guidance from legacy Roact documentation and common practice to remain accurate.

-In Roact 17+, it is still recommended to use `setState` inside of component `init` methods.
+In React Lua, it is still recommended to use `setState` inside of component `init` methods.
 This means that you will _always_ avoid assigning directly to `self.state`.

 #### Behavior